richardvenneman/appsignal-docs/source/standalone-agent/statsd.html.md

 The standalone AppSignal Agent runs a StatsD server over UDP on localhost by default.
 You can use this to ingest metrics from other components of your infrastructure.
 Any metrics added are usable as [custom metrics](/metrics/custom.html) within AppSignal.

+## Supported metrics

+The following StatsD metrics are currently supported:

+- gauge
+- counter
+- timers

+Other, unsupported metric types, will be ignored.

+## Tagging

-The StatsD server supports the DogsD extension, so you can use tags.
-At the moment gauges, counters and timers are supported.
+The StatsD server supports the DogsD extension, which means tags for metrics are supported.

+## Example

-The following example in Ruby demonstrates how this works using the `statsd-instrument` gem:
+The following example in Ruby demonstrates how this works using the [`statsd-instrument` gem](https://rubygems.org/gems/statsd-instrument).

 ```ruby
 require 'statsd-instrument'